2019 IWT Divisions:

 Changes – throughout the Tour the judges and organization reserve the right to change and update the judging criteria according to feedback and evaluation of heats, rider comments, sponsor feedback and more.

-Before round 3, if an advancing rider drops out of the event, the spot may be filled at the head judge’s discretion.
+Before round three, if an advancing rider drops out of the event, the spot may be filled at the Head Judge’s discretion.
 Most often this would be done using an extra heat of top people cut from the previous round.

-In the event of an athlete entering and attending an event, but is unable to sail, will receive a Did Not Sail (DNS).
-A DNS is number of competitors entered + 1.
+In the event of an athlete entering and attending an event, but unable to sail, will receive a Did Not Sail (DNS).
+A DNS is number of competitors entered plus one.
 The best possible ranking for DNS is 8th place.
 If an athlete starts a heat, but is injured or has to withdraw from the event, he/she will be awarded a Did Not Finish (DNF).
 The rider will receive points earned up to the moment of withdrawal.

 Only completed rounds will count toward overall points.
-A minimum of 1 completed round is required for points to be earned.
+A minimum of one completed round is required for points to be earned.

 Division winners must attend the closing ceremony in order to be guaranteed prize money and trophy.